-"The Committee recalled that in accordance with its terms of reference, its members would normally be designated for three year terms, with the possibility of being reelected only once and that the same terms of reference sought "to stagger membership and provide continuity".
+"The Committee recalled that in accordance with its terms of reference, its members would normally be designated for three-year terms, with the possibility of being reelected only once and that the same terms of reference sought "to stagger membership and provide continuity".
 Bearing this in mind, along with the fact that several of the members could not be nominated for re-election in 2018, the Committee requests States Parties to consider nominating and re-electing members that can provide that continuity and thus contribute to the future work of the Committee through the acquis accumulated so far."

-In the report on the work of its sixth meeting, the Committee also made the following recommendation concerning fair representation of both genders, which was subsequently included as paragraph 70 of resolution ICC-ASP/16/Res.6, entitled "Strengthening the International Criminal Court and the Assembly of States Parties":
+Also at its sixth meeting, the Committee made the following recommendation concerning a fair representation of both genders, which was subsequently included as paragraph 70 of resolution ICC-ASP/16/Res.6, entitled "Strengthening the International Criminal Court and the Assembly of States Parties":